10 years after Bataclan massacre, Paris is still scarred by Islamic State attacks

 President Emmanuel Macron and first lady Brigitte Macron stood beside her for a wreath-laying and a minute of silent remembrance during the first in a day of tributes at the places where Islamic State group gunmen and suicide bombers hit a soccer match, neighborhood cafés and a rock concert in the space of minutes.
 Paris Mayor Anne Hidalgo also was present.

-Earlier, Macron marked the anniversary in a brief message: “Ten years.
-The pain remains,” he wrote on X, saying France remembers “the lives cut short, the wounded, the families and the loved ones.”
+“Ten years.
+The pain remains,” Macron wrote earlier on X, saying France remembers “the lives cut short, the wounded, the families and the loved ones.”

+At the café terraces, the names of the 39 people killed there were read aloud.

+Outside the Bataclan, the boulevard fell silent as an afternoon ceremony began.
+Families and survivors gathered alongside current and former officials — including ex-President François Hollande and former Prime Minister Manuel Valls — while religious leaders and representatives of satirical newspaper Charlie Hebdo, whose premises were also attacked just months before, joined them in tribute.

-At Place de la République, Parisians are gathering with candles, flowers and handwritten notes at the base of Marianne, the national symbol, as they did in 2015.
-Big screens are broadcasting the ceremonies.
-Children arrive with parents to light candles and lay flowers — small, familiar gestures that turn the square into shared memory rather than a transit point.
+At Place de la République, Parisians gathered with candles, flowers and handwritten notes at the base of Marianne, the national symbol, as they did in 2015.
+Big screens broadcast the ceremonies.

-On Wednesday night, the statue and surrounding buildings were lit in blue, white and red as dozens held a vigil ahead of the anniversary.

 “Ten years later, the emotion is still intact” and hope must be shared “despite the pain and the absence," Hidalgo said at the event.